 Men's padel is evolving with more play aggressive and Camille Sireix has a card to play in women's padel: "To beat the best players, she won't be able to constantly play with the glass.
 Her aggressive and physical game is more than just a game changer.
 It reminds me of Carla Touly (84th).
 Camille must keep her identity."

 Passionate about soccer and tennis since I was a kid, I've been playing ping-pong for three years at a club in Nantes.
-More recently, I discovered padel and what a blast!
-Basketball, rugby, golf, and motorsports: yet more new sports that I regularly follow.
-On the cultural side, since I love giving my opinion, I write film and video game reviews.
+More recently, I discovered padel!
+Basketball, rugby, golf, and motorsports: yet more new sports that I follow regularly.
+On the cultural side, since I love giving my opinion, I write film and video game reviews on my Instagram page, Silence ça Mix.